"No, we're the X-Men. We're not kids anymore. You trained us, Wolverine, and you know something? We're good. Very good."

 I Work Alone: She keeps shoving away Wolverine when he tries to help.
 Turns out it's not only because of the threat from HYDRA or SHIELD, but she intends to kill off HYDRA and Logan might get in the way.

 She does have Wolverine's ultra-sensitive sense of smell.
-Sniffing the nozzle was probably like sticking her head in a bucket of Chanel.
+Sniffing the nozzle on impulse was probably like sticking her head in a bucket of Chanel.

 "You're with the Morlocks, we understand you"